openworldza/hpr-docs/docs/getting-started.md

 All new accounts require admin approval before you can access the registry.

-After signing in for the first time you will see:
+After signing in for the first time you will see the **pending page** (`/pending`):

 > **Your account is pending approval.**
+>
+> The HPR Registry is moderated by the breed club committee.
-> An admin will review your request.
+> An administrator will review your request.
+This usually takes 1–2 business days.

-This is the `/pending` page.
+>
+> Questions?
+Contact admin@hprregistry.co.za

+This page shows:
+- A clear message that your account is awaiting approval
+- An explanation of the approval process (provided by the registry)
+- The typical wait time
+- A support email link for questions

 You cannot browse the registry until your account is approved.

 Once an admin approves your account you can sign in normally and access the registry.
-If your account is rejected you will see a `/rejected` page and will need to contact the registry administrator.
+If your account is rejected you will see a `/rejected` page with the rejection reason and need to contact the registry administrator.

 ## Account statuses